What to do in Ninh Binh?

 I love the view from the pagoda.
 On my trip there, I visited the ancient pagoda first and then the new one.
-However, if you don’t have much time, you can choose one of them and take an electric car directly to there.
+However, if you don’t have much time, you can choose one and take an electric car directly there.

-If you’re looking for the combination of Eastern and Western architecture, head to Phat Diem Cathedral!
+If you’re looking for a combination of Eastern and Western architecture, head to Phat Diem Cathedral!

-Located about 28km south of Ninh Binh city, Phat Diem Cathedral is a 120-year-old church that was built entirely of stone and ironwood.
+Located about 28km south of Ninh Binh city, Phat Diem Cathedral is a 120-year-old church built entirely of stone and ironwood.

-This cathedral consists of the main church and five small churches (including a church built entirely of natural stone, known as a stone church), bell tower, ponds, and three artificial caves.
+This cathedral consists of the main church and five small churches (including a church built entirely of natural stone, a stone church), a bell tower, ponds, and three artificial caves.

 As Phat Diem cathedral is a subtle combination of Western church architecture and traditional Eastern architecture, it’s a symbol of the convergence between the Catholic Church and the traditional belief of the Vietnamese people.

-Located 45 km Northwest from Ninh Binh city, Cuc Phuong national park makes a great day trip from Ninh Binh.
+Located 45 km Northwest of Ninh Binh city, Cuc Phuong national park makes a great day trip from Ninh Binh.

 The best time to visit Cuc Phuong National Park is during the dry season (from December to May) when the weather in the forest is cold.

-You should avoid going in the rainy season as it will affect the experience due to the slippy roads with a lot of mosquitoes and squirrels.
+You should avoid going in the rainy season as it will affect the experience due to the slippy roads with many mosquitoes and squirrels.